 WiFI can be unstable

 The only annoying issue with the Carbon is that the WiFi card included in my laptop experiences periodic disconnections on Linux.
 Others have reported the same.
-In the end, I resorted to using a USB wifi dongle to sidestep this problem.
+In the end, the problem vanished when I switched to Clear Linux.

-Performance is good enough for general use and programming, but not ideal for heavy lifting.
-See X1C7 - Moderate Performance for details.
+Performance is good enough for general use and light programming, but not ideal for any heavy lifting.

 I did not explicitly measure battery life on this laptop with a 4k screen.
 It looks to be around 6 hours which is more than enough for my use cases.
 I used the default nixos-hardware configuration; and reddit has some tips.
 A fellow programmer reported 5 hours.